5 steps to Mental Wellbeing

 Evidence from research conducted by the New Economics Foundation suggests that there are 5 steps that you can take to improve your mental health and wellbeing.

 1. Connect: It’s a fundamental human need to want to feel close to and valued by other people.
 Maintaining positive relationships with others gives you an opportunity to share your experiences, helps you to build a sense of self-worth, and creates a safe space to emotionally support each other.
 Technology and social media have drastically impacted how we connect with others.
 It’s very easy to avoid face to face contact now by simply looking at your phone.
-But there are ways to help with mental wellbeing by making time each day for your family or partner, switch off the TV and engage in conversation or play a board game, or search and download community apps on the NHS apps library.
+But there are ways to help with mental wellbeing by making time each day for your family or partner, switch off the TV and engage in some conversation or activity together.

 2. Stay active: Participating in frequent physical activity is associated with lower rates of depression and anxiety, increased self-esteem, and is essential for promoting positive wellbeing.
 However, it’s important not to put too much pressure on yourself.
 Keeping fit is a good way to set yourself realistic goals doing something that you enjoy like walking, running, swimming, cycling, or dancing; the benefits of exercise for mental health and wellbeing are endless.